nice-game-hints/goodbye-deponia/02-hotel/11-laundry-sect.md

 Now, enter the temple..
 I mean the laundry room.
 They will require the sacred relics.

 # Relics?
-Try to find some items with insignia in them.
+Try to find some items with insignia on them.

 # What are they?
  - The pillowcase, from the closet